 It’s like if you had a turtleneck *puffs joint* that just never ended, man.
-This look also reminds us of those snapshots of Joan Didion with her Corvette Stingray, and would look great paired with knee-high boots.
-RIP to the GOAT, dude.
+This look also reminds us of those snapshots of the late, great Joan Didion with her Corvette Stingray, and would look great paired with knee-high boots.

 The acid fisherman

 What exactly are you fishing for over at Prettyboy Reservoir?
 You’ll get tackled in compliments with this look, you sensitive ruffian.
-Just pair a turtleneck with a shearling vest and, depending on where you are, some cargo shorts or a cargo pant by Carhartt.
+Just pair a turtleneck with a Carhartt WIP faux shearling vest and, depending on where you are, some cargo shorts.

-If you have a semi-formal event, or just want to look like the Gen Z incarnation of Little House on the Prairie, try pairing a sheer turtleneck over a printed dress with some sneakers.
+If you have a semi-formal event, or just want to look like the Gen Z incarnation of Sabrina the Teenage Witch, try pairing a sheer turtleneck over this 90s silk slip dress (which comes with adjustable straps) with some loud sneakers.